10 Salon and Spa Tips to Help Your Business During COVID-19

 Personal interaction is critical to the beauty and wellness industry—you can’t provide beauty services, spinal adjustments, or massages without physically touching your clients.
-Because of this, you may be worried about the impact that COVID-19 (aka the coronavirus) could have on your business and looking to create a crisis plan.
+Because of this, you may be worried about the implications that COVID-19 could have on reopening your business and looking to develop a plan to best prepare you.

 If that’s you—know that you’re not alone.
-Salons, spas, massage studios, and wellness clinics everywhere are making hard decisions on what to do considering the coronavirus.
-Here are 10 ways you can keep your business going during this COVID-19 pandemic.
+Salons, spas, massage studios, and wellness clinics everywhere are making hard decisions on what to do considering COVID-19.
+Here are 10 ways you can keep your business open during COVID-19.

 1. Eliminate unnecessary contact

 You want your business to be a safe space for your clients.
 While your services may require people to be closer than six feet apart, you can still minimize risk for your clients (and team) at your salon or spa.
 How?
 Eliminate the waiting room and implement virtual check-in and send waivers and forms to clients to fill out before they arrive so there's no need for them to use a shared tablet or clipboard.

 2. Retail to the rescue